 Hand Washing & Eczema

 Use lukewarm water with a soap substitute to clean your hands.
+Soap substitutes have nearly identical cleansing properties to normal soap.
 Always rinse your hands thoroughly and when drying take especial care between the fingers where the skin is more prone to dryness and cracking.
 Patting dry is better than rubbing dry, which can irritate already irritated skin.
 Always moisturise the skin after washing.

 Emulsifying ointment or aqueous cream for use as a soap substitute can be obtained on prescription if they have to be used in large quantities or over the counter from your pharmacist at a relatively low cost.

-Protecting your hands is also important and this can be done with the use of barrier creams or by wearing gloves.
+Protect your hands by using barrier creams or wearing gloves.
 It can also be beneficial, if the condition of the skin is severe, to combine both precautions.
 Avoid wearing gloves for long periods of time (longer than 20 minutes) as this can cause the hands to sweat, causing more irritation and itching.